cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

     - If ENC\_TYPE begins with "NU", the suite uses encode\_to\_curve.
     - ENC\_TYPE MUST NOT begin with any other string.

+The ENC\_TYPE field can be used to encode a suite version number.
+The RECOMMENDED way to do so is to append a string of the form ":Vnn".
+For example, "RO:V02" is an appropriate choice for the second version of a random-oracle suite.

 ## Suites for NIST P-256 {#suites-p256}

 The suites P256-SHA256-SSWU-RO- and P256-SHA256-SSWU-NU-